-Amend Section new 3-2(d) - old 5-2(b) Board of Selectmen Appointments as follows:

-Department of Public Works Manager, Department of Public Works (DPW) Director
+Amend Section 3-2(d) Board of Selectmen Appointments by replacing the term "Department of Public Works Manager" with "Department of Public Works (DPW) Director"

-Amend Section 5-3(b), second paragraph from Department of Public Works Managers to Department of Public Works Director".
+Amend the last terms in Section 5-3(b), second paragraph from "Department of Public Works Manager" to "Director of Department of Public Works".

-Amend Article 8 as follows:

-Delete all references to Manager and replace with Director.

-Delete "Manager of Public Works" in the fourth paragraph and replacing it with "Director of the Department of Public Works".
+Amend Article 8 by replacing all references to term "Manager" with "Director" and further by replacing the term "Manager of Public Works" in the fourth paragraph with "Director of the Department of Public Works".